The first pig heart transplanted into a human patient carried an animal virus

 – Africa Studio / Shutterstock.com

-The team responsible for the first pig heart transplant on a human patient, performed earlier this year in the United States, announced that the organ was contaminated with an animal virus, which could have contributed to its death.
+The team responsible for the first pig heart transplant on a human patient, performed earlier this year in the United States, announced that the organ was contaminated with an animal virus, which might have contributed to its death.

 Porcine cytomegalovirus

-David Bennett Sr.57, is passed away on March 8, two months after his heart transplant.
+David Bennett Sr.57, is passed away on March 8, two months following his heart transplant.
 Provided by the Regenerative Medicine Society Revivicorthe organ had been taken from an animal that had undergone a dozen specific genetic modifications, aimed at reducing the risk of rejection by the human immune system.

 The team that performed this historic operation recently reported that the heart was tested multiple times prior to transplant for possible traces of porcine cytomegalovirus, but explained that the protocols used only detected active infections, not latent infections in which the virus “ hides in the body without actively replicating.